ProlificsPanther/DockerPanther/README.md

 Step-8: Run the command (to test sample Panther client app):>prorun mgmt (Name of Panther screen).

 ## License

+If you have trouble  with the Panther license file, set the license file  in the environment using  the command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`
+NOTE: Do not alter the location of the license file.
+Once prodev opens you may open the login screen located in screens.lib

 For Panther Cloud License, contact support@prolifics.com